antleaf/rioxx/webroot/content/profiles/v3-0-final/rioxxterms_contributor.md

 metadata_profile: v3-0-final
 ---

-This property describes the party responsible for making contributions to the content of *the resource*.
+The `rioxxterms:contributor` property describes the party responsible for making contributions to the content of *the primary resource*.
 This is normally a person, but may be an organisation or service.

-Where available and possible, the **RECOMMENDED** format is to add the name of the contributor as the content of the property, and to include a recognised identifier in its HTTP(S) URI form using a child `rioxxterms:id` property, e.g.
+Where available and possible, the **RECOMMENDED** format is to encode the name of the contributor within the sub-property `rioxxterms:name`, and to include a recognised identifier in its HTTP(S) URI form using the `rioxxterms:id` sub-property, e.g.

 ```xml
 <rioxxterms:contributor>